orgilbatzaya/Wikipedia-Popularity/project/project.md

 #### The perfect historical popularity index

-Based on the full and selected models, to have the highest popularity index score, one should: be a man, study in the domain of the humanities, and live somewhere in the continent of South America.
-Additionally, the predicted popularity index score would increase if the figure was born before the year 0 (or before common era).
-This is because though the slope for `birth_year` is negative, the birth year itself for these figures is also negative (ie -3500), so the overall slope would be positive.
+Based on the full and selected models, to have the highest popularity index score, one should: be a man, study in the domain of the humanities, live somewhere in Europe, have many translations of their article, and be born before the Common era.

-    ## # A tibble: 49 x 4
+    ## # A tibble: 49 x 8
-    ##     rank full_name  historical_popularity_index occupation
+    ##     rank full_name  historical_popu… article_languag… birth_year continent
-    ##    <int> <chr>                            <dbl> <chr>
+    ##    <int> <chr>                 <dbl>            <int>      <int> <chr>
-    ##  1     1 Aristotle                         32.0 Philosopher
+    ##  1     1 Aristotle              32.0              152       -384 Europe
-    ##  2     2 Plato                             32.0 Philosopher
+    ##  2     2 Plato                  32.0              142       -427 Europe
-    ##  3     4 Socrates                          31.7 Philosopher
+    ##  3     4 Socrates               31.7              137       -469 Europe
-    ##  4     8 Homer                             31.1 Writer
+    ##  4     8 Homer                  31.1              141       -800 Europe
-    ##  5     9 Pythagoras                        31.1 Philosopher
+    ##  5     9 Pythagoras             31.1              114       -570 Europe
-    ##  6    30 Virgil                            29.9 Writer
+    ##  6    30 Virgil                 29.9              114        -70 Europe
-    ##  7    35 Sophocles                         29.7 Writer
+    ##  7    35 Sophocles              29.7              100       -496 Europe
-    ##  8    46 Epicurus                          29.5 Philosopher
+    ##  8    46 Epicurus               29.5               68       -341 Europe
-    ##  9    53 Ovid                              29.3 Writer
+    ##  9    53 Ovid                   29.3               88        -43 Europe
-    ## 10    66 Aeschylus                         29.1 Writer
+    ## 10    66 Aeschylus              29.1               74       -525 Europe
-    ## # ... with 39 more rows
+    ## # ... with 39 more rows, and 2 more variables: domain <chr>,
+    ## #   occupation <chr>

 After filtering for the characteristics deemed most impactful on historical popularity score, we see that it does indeed result in very high ranking individuals.
 The top 5 in this list are all from the top 10 of the original ranking by popularity index.

 Conclusion
 ----------

 When we found the data, we thought it would be interesting to analyze what makes a person popular on Wikipedia by MIT’s standards, or rather how the historical figures held up against each other based on MIT’s calculated Historical Popularity index.
 After thorough analysis that began with visualizing popularity index scores across the world and calculating summary statistics based on the figures’ average page views, we started to find that there were inconsistencies among the historical figures’ popularity scores and their page views.
 For example, figures with the highest number of average page views across the continents are entertainers with mediocre popularity scores; these are historical figures like Chris Hemsworth, Kim Kardashian, and Lionel Messi.
 Additionally, the top 10 figures with the highest popularity index scores were all European men who studied the humanities, with the exception of Archimedes, who studied math, and Alexander the Great, who was a military figure.
 From analyzing the interactions between the variables of this dataset, we have gathered that the world is very possibly more interested in figures who have shaped our society than figures who seek to entertain.To answer our research question, which focused on finding the variables/characteristics that maximized a historical figure’s popularity index score, we created a full model and a selected model, though the selected model, created using the AIC, kept all of the full model’s variables, suggesting that our full model had the strongest predictive power.
-We concluded that a man from Europe who studied the humanities and lived before the common era would have the highest popularity score.
-When we filtered our dataframe for these variables, many of the resulting figures were already in the list of top 10 figures with the highest popularity index scores.
+We concluded that a man from Europe who studied the humanities and lived before the common era (born before the year 0) would have the highest popularity score.
+When we filtered our dataframe for these requirements, many of the resulting figures were already in the list of top 10 figures with the highest popularity index scores.

 As for the reliability and validity of the data, we find that because we used an already-calculated score for our main analysis (popularity index), we were subjected to MIT’s calculations of the scores and their interpretations of the variables that went into calculating the historical popularity index variable.
-To improve our data analysis, we could have used the entire dataframe instead of using a filtered one that removed ~1000 observations.
-This could have resulted in some greater change in the model results and ultimately changed our entire analysis.
+Besides that, the data is very well compiled and organized.
+It represents the population of famous figures throughout history so the validity is there.
+To improve our data analysis, we could have instead made our popularity metric the average number of page views since this variable is raw data that was not tampered with.
+In our analysis, the individuals with Wikipedia pages with a high average view amount differed greatly from those with high "popularity" indices.
+MIT's variable tends to favor ancient Greek and Roman writers and philosophers whose teachings have influenced much of Western thought and science.
+However, in order to make our study more contemporary, we could look at what makes people like Leo Messi, Chris Hemsworth, or Kim Kardashian more "readable" on Wikipedia.

 If we were able to start the project over, we would choose to web scrape our own data in order to have the data we specifically needed to conduct the analyses we wanted to.
 For example, we wanted to conduct hypothesis testing on our dataset, but came to the realization that our dataframe represented a population rather than a random sample of historical figures, so any of the findings of our test couldn’t be applied to the general population because we already had the population with us.
 Furthermore, if we had had more time and more knowledge, we would have liked to create an outline of the world map and plot the points of our dataframe onto that outline to get a better visual of the world.
 Additionally, with more information and some help, we would have liked to continue the project by conducting timeline analyses to observe how the passage of time affected the historical popularity index scores among the different domains.